This article discusses Secure Mail security considerations and specific settings that you can enable to help increase data security.

 Some organizations may require strict adherence to their IRM policy.
 Users with access to Secure Mail may attempt to bypass the IRM policy by tampering with Secure Mail, the operating system, or even the hardware platform.

-Although Endpoint Management can detect certain attacks, you may want to consider the following precautionary measures to increase security:
+Although Endpoint Management can detect certain attacks, consider the following precautionary measures to increase security:

 - Review the security guidance supplied by the device vendor.